sketch-hq/SketchAPI/README.md

 > ℹ️ There is no need to re-build SketchAPI between test runs or use `defaults write` to set the API location; the test runner handles re-compiling test and source files and injecting them into Sketch.

+### Documentation

+The API documentation is part of the [`developer.sketch.com`](https://github.com/sketch-hq/developer.sketch.com) repository.

+Make sure to update the API and the action reference accordingly when you make changes to the API.

 ## Acknowledgements

 We would like to thank: